Why Labeling a Child’s Emotions Can Backfire (and What to do Instead)

 - Start with nurturing and curiosity, not labels.
 “Oh sweetheart, let’s see what’s happening— can you describe it to me?”
 “What do you need in this moment, how can I help?”
 The foundation of awareness of one’s basic feelings is the ability to observe oneself.
 Model this for by showing your child how you observe yourself.
 Then nurture this capacity in them, through acceptance and a sturdy presence, come what may.

 While labeling emotions too early can easily backfire, once a child is ready, emotional literacy provides many benefits to mental and physical health.
-I’ll focus on how to nurture emotions and the ability to talk about them—among other topics—in webinars and future posts, and in my forthcoming book, Brain-Body Parenting, available now for pre-order.
-Speaking of emotions, I’m excited to share more in the coming months about these insights about a new, neurodevelopmental approach to parenting!
+I’ll focus on how to nurture emotions and the ability to talk about them—among other topics—in webinars and future posts, and in my latest book, Brain-Body Parenting, and in a webinar on how to label feelings effectively.
+Know you aren’t alone in this, and you don’t have to get it right all the time, children are resilient!